 –Girdwood– this quaint ski town located just outside Anchorage is nestled in the Chugach Mountains and is home to Alyeska Resort, Alaska’s largest ski resort.
 Girdwood is also home to some of the best backcountry skiing in.

 How to get married in Alaska?

 You’ll need to obtain a marriage license from the state of Alaska and there is a 3-day waiting period before the license is issued.
 You can apply for the license in person at any district courthouse or online.

-There are no residency requirements to get married in Alaska, but you will need to be at least 18 years old and have a valid form of identification such as a driver’s license, passport or birth certificate.
+There are no residency requirements to get have an Alaska wedding, but you will need to be at least 18 years old and have a valid form of identification such as a driver’s license, passport or birth certificate.
 If you are under 18 years old, you will need written consent from your parents or legal guardian.
 The total costs for nonresidents wanting to elope in Alaska will be $69 with includes the license fee plus shipping costs.

 When is the best time to have an Alaska elopement?

 Alaska elopements are popular year-round but there are better times to elope depending on your personal preferences.
 As an elopement photographer I’m partial to May and September, read below to discover the best time for you to elope in Alaska: